Our position as a general engineering department strengthens our capabilities, enabling multi-disciplinary, collaborative research.

-The largest and most diverse stream, Mechanical and Process Engineering includes: fluid mechanics; fire and explosion hazards; chemical engineering; precision and surfaces; 3D printing; and thermal energy technology.
+The largest and most diverse stream, Mechanical, Materials and Process Engineering includes: chemical engineering; fluids; materials (experimental and simulation); measurement, and sustainable thermal energy technologies.

 The diverse range of fluid flows in nature and technology span scales (from atmospheric to the nanoscale), phenomena (from cavitation to combustion), constituents (from granular to rarefied), biology (from pulmonary air to microvascular blood) and engineering application (from turbulent-drag reduction to explosion hazard detection).